Indian cobra: Venom gland transcriptome and toxin gene identification

+Relationship with humans

+The Indian cobra holds a prominent place in the religious, mythological, and cultural landscape of the Indian subcontinent.

-Popular culture
+In popular culture

-There are numerous myths about cobras in India, including the idea that they mate with rat snakes.
+The Indian cobra features prominently in literature, folklore, and cinema.
+It is a recurring figure in Indian fables, proverbs, and cautionary tales, often symbolizing both danger and divine power.

 Rudyard Kipling's short story "Rikki-Tikki-Tavi" features a pair of Indian cobras named Nag and Nagaina, the Hindi words for male and female snake, respectively.

+Mythology

 Hinduism

-The Indian cobra is greatly respected and feared, and even has its own place in Hindu mythology as a powerful deity.
-The Hindu god Shiva is often depicted with a cobra called Vasuki, coiled around his neck, symbolizing his mastery over "maya" or the world-illusion.
-Vishnu is usually portrayed as reclining on the coiled body of Adishesha, the Preeminent Serpent, a giant snake deity with multiple cobra heads.
-Cobras are also worshipped during the Hindu festival of Nag Panchami and Nagula Chavithi.
+The Indian cobra is often featured in Hindu religion and revered in several regional traditions.
+The Hindu god Shiva is often depicted with a cobra called Vasuki, coiled around his neck, symbolizing his mastery over maya, the illusory nature of the world.
+Vishnu, in his form called the anantashayana, is usually portrayed as reclining on the coiled body of Shesha, a giant snake deity with multiple cobra heads.
+Cobras are also worshipped during the Hindu festival of Naga Panchami and Nagula Chavithi.
 When killed by humans, it is usually cremated with milk and ghee along with a cloth by Hindus.

+Buddhism

+In Buddhism, cobras ("Naga"s) are seen as protective beings.
+The Naga king Mucilinda is said to have shielded The Buddha from a storm by spreading his hood over him during meditation.
+Nagas are regarded as guardians of water and spiritual treasures, and their imagery appears frequently in Buddhist art across South and Southeast Asia.

+Other traditions

+In Jainism, the cobra is linked to Parshvanatha, the twenty-third Tirthankara, who is often shown with a canopy of snake hoods as a sign of divine protection.

 Snake charming

-The Indian cobra's celebrity comes from its popularity with snake charmers.
-The cobra's dramatic threat posture makes for a unique spectacle, as it appears to sway to the tune of a snake charmer's flute.
-Snake charmers with their cobras in a wicker basket are a common sight in many parts of India only during the Nag Panchami or Naagula Chavithi festival.
-The cobra is deaf to the snake charmer's pipe, but follows the visual cue of the moving pipe and it can sense the ground vibrations from the snake charmer's tapping.
-Sometimes, for the sake of safety, the cobra will either be venomoid or the venom will have been milked prior to the snake charmer's act.
-The snake charmer may then sell this venom at a very high price.
-In the past Indian snake charmers also conducted cobra and mongoose fights.
-These gory fight shows, in which the snake was usually killed, are now illegal.
+Snake charming has traditionally featured the Indian cobra as the star attraction, with performers using the snake's dramatic hood display to captivate audiences.
+Although widely believed to respond to music, the cobra actually follows the movements of the charmer's instrument, as it cannot hear airborne sounds.
+Once common at fairs and public gatherings, snake charming has declined in recent years due to stricter wildlife protection laws and growing concern for animal welfare.
+Despite this, the practice has contributed to the cobra's iconic status and remains a familiar image in popular imagination.

 Heraldry

-Indian cobras were often a heraldic element in the official symbols of certain ancient princely states of India such as Gwalior, Kolhapur, Pal Lahara, Gondal, Khairagarh and Kalahandi, among others.
+Indian cobras were often a heraldic element in the official symbols of certain princely states of India such as Gwalior, Kolhapur, Pal Lahara, Gondal, Khairagarh and Kalahandi, among others.